Heston Blumenthal’s Christmas Pudding Surprise

 “Sacrilege” says Heston as his priceless Christmas pud is served cold with chocolate sauce in Courmayeur.
 “But he loved it!”

-As a result, Heston Blumenthal got the chance of tucking in to his own creation when the TV chef and his family spent Christmas skiing in Courmayeur, Italy, a holiday arranged by Momentum Ski.
+As a result, Heston Blumenthal got the chance of tucking in to his own creation when the TV chef and his family spent Christmas skiing in Courmayeur, an Italy ski holiday arranged by Momentum Ski.
 I bought them originally for a bit of a lark, long before they became much sought after.
-I knew Heston was skiing with us over Christmas, and thought it would be fun to offer some to him as well over Christmas.
+I knew Heston was on a short ski break with us over Christmas, and thought it would be fun to offer some to him as well over Christmas.
 So as a surprise to some Momentum Ski clients, including Heston and his family, I arranged for my friend Giacomo Calosi, who runs the iconic Maison Vieille restaurant on the mountain, to serve it at a special Christmas lunch.
-I think it was really unique as no other mountain restaurant in Italy was likely to be serving an English Christmas pud on Christmas day!.
+I think it was really unique as no other mountain restaurant in Italy was likely to be serving an English Christmas pud on Christmas day!

 Said Heston, “Giacomo and I tried frying one slice of the Christmas pudding in butter and that was over the top for me, so we steamed it for two hours and then Giacomo served it cold with chocolate sauce and cream.
 The Englishman in me thought that was sacrilege but on the other hand I thought it was just right for the Italian palate.
 Whilst chocolate sauce is very unconventional, if you think about it, it actually works really well with all the Christmas pudding ingredients – orange, dried fruits and spices.
 There are very few hidden orange puddings left in Britain but I know where I can get hold of a few and I want keep them for a year and see how they age.
 Maybe next Christmas I will try making a vintage version.
 Right now I need to get skiing after such a a big lunch!”